sammyoos/SPOT2/README.md

 	     // these attributes of the effects are ingredient specific {
 			x: "index of effect in idx.i.l[]", // note this is NOT the ordinal index!
-			n: "DEPRECIATED: full name of ingredient", // this can be obtained by idx.i.l[x].n

 			v: "value multiplier of the effect for this ingredient",
 			m: "effect magnitude multiplier of the effect for this ingredient", }